Karleener/FreeDcpPlayer/README.md

 - Choose 5.1 output if available.
 - Clic on "Run FreeDcpPlayer"

-This version has been tested sucessfully with a Geforce 1060, 1070, 2080.
+This version has been tested sucessfully with a Geforce 1060, 1070, 2080,3050, under Windows 10 , Windows 11, and Ubuntu 20.04

 The program won't work on Maxwell architecture or older (GTX 9xx series)